Egyptian Mythology: Who was Ra?

 Other associations that occurred over time include – Atum-Ra and Amun-Ra.

 It is believed that this merger occurred during the Theban reign over Egypt.
-They merged these two gods in order to unite the whole Egypt.
+They merged these two gods in order to unite the whole of Egypt.

 Ra’s different forms